szyma28/szyma28.github.io/docs/Implementation.md

 TODO: Provide an outline of the project folder structure and the role of each file within it. provide a table listing the number of jslint warnings/reports for each module.

-In the Toilet Finder folder, there are three main HTML files and a singular style css file.
+In the Toilet Finder project, there are three main HTML files and a singular style css file.

 Index.html is the landing page that greets you to the page, from which you can go either to "Find nearest toilet" or "Find by Type".